Skip to content

 Adults and career services: 3 key findings

-Listen to this article as an audio recording When I moved to Canada, I was completely clueless about the education system, the labour market and career pathways.
+When I moved to Canada, I was completely clueless about the education system, the labour market and career pathways.
 So much so, that I struggled to decide which university to attend.
-The international college I graduated from did not offer career services – so I was left…Read More
+The international college I graduated from did not offer career services – so I was left to my own devices.
+Having spent the first…Read More

 Two Ways We Can Connect More Adults to Career Services in Canada

-Listen to this article as an audio recording In Canada, only 19% of adults report using career services – lower than in other OECD countries.
+In Canada, only 19% of adults report using career services – lower than in other OECD countries.
 This week LMIC launched its latest insight report in partnership with the Future Skills Centre (FSC).
-Are Adults Making Use of Career Services in Canada? looks at the rate at…Read More
+Are Adults Making Use of Career Services in Canada? looks at the rate at which adults aged 25-64 use career services in…Read More

 The Search for Data on LGBTQ2S+ Workers